 Welcome to our online course. 🙂

-Students already enrolled in my courses are also welcome to try to reach me at home by phone between 11am and 2pm Tuesdays through Thursdays only (Pacific time) at 760.641.7029.
-(I am only committing to being available on Wednesdays during these hours, but I am often available during these times, and you are welcome to try me.)
+Students already enrolled in my courses are also welcome to try to reach me at home by phone between 11am and 6pm Monday through Wednesday only (Pacific time) at 760.641.7029.
+(I am only committing to being available during by Wednesday office hours, but you are welcome to try me during these other times.)
 Since this is my home phone, please call me only during the proffered times.
 Thanks.

 We can arrange for phone or private online meetings at any other time if you’d like my input or help regarding your work in the course or if you have any concerns you need to address.
 Or, if you’d just like to talk a bit informally about writing or reading in general, class texts in particular (or ??), I’d be happy to meet you in the Chat Room of our course site or make arrangements to speak on the phone.
 If the above times don’t work for you, please send me a private message in Canvas and include your preference.
 If you’d like to arrange a phone meeting, please include your phone number and three good times to call you.
 Thanks.

 If you are not yet enrolled in one of my courses, please use only the Wednesday office hours times to call me, or send me an email anytime.
 Thanks.

 The best way to reach me electronically is by Private Message in Canvas.
 I will check these often, and it’s easier for me to help you when I am already inside Canvas.
 But here is my email address if you need it for any reason:

 Weekdays I will rarely take longer than 24 hours to respond.
 I will often check in several times a day during the week and will respond more quickly.
 However, if you message me late on Friday, I will not generally be able to get back to you until sometime Monday afternoon.